aydemirberk/aydemirberk/README.md

 :mortar_board: I have graduated from the Faculty of Law and after I have worked 4 years as a Lawyer :balance_scale:

-:video_game: After long years of playing games I decided to make my own games and I learned C# language and Unity Game Engine.
+:video_game: I was a gamer entire my life.
+Then I learned C# language and Unity Game Engine.
 Then I decided to be a game developer to make games I have dreamed of.

 It's like pressing the "New Game" button in real life!